 B.A. in Interdisciplinary Studies

-B.A. in Children’s Studies: Child and Family Support
+B.A. in Children’s Studies

 The EWU Psychology undergraduate degree program is designed to cover the essential areas of contemporary psychology and offer opportunities for focused and specialized learning.
 Students have the opportunity to be actively involved with current research and internship opportunities in the community.

 A psychology minor is also available to students pursuing other majors.

 In the Health Psychology Bachelor of Science Program, you will gain an understanding of the ways that psychological, behavioral, and cultural factors relate to physical health.
 Courses explore how patients interact with healthcare providers and the healthcare system, and impact positive health.
 With a degree in health psychology, you will be prepared to work in social services and health education or pursue a graduate degree.
 The health psychology degree pairs well with many of the minors offered through the College of Health Science and Public Health.

 The EWU Interdisciplinary studies degree in social sciences provides a strong foundation in social science theory and research for career preparation, advancement or entrance to graduate studies.

 - Social Science- This track is designed for the student who is seeking a wide and varied curriculum that builds on a social science foundation.

 - Prior Learning- This track is designed for the adult learner and based on the philosophy that adult learners have acquired university-level learning through career experience.
 Students earn college credit by illustrating their experience with a portfolio that is evaluated by university faculty.